 Ed.G.E.
 Initiative FAQFrequently Asked Questions for the California Education for a Global Economy Initiative.

-The California (CA) Education for a Global Economy (Ed.G.E.)
-Initiative, otherwise known as Proposition 58, was approved by voters in November 2016.
-These frequently asked questions are intended to assist local educational agencies (LEAs) in implementing the CA Ed.G.E.
-Initiative provisions.
+The California Education for a Global Economy (CA Ed.G.E.)
+Initiative, otherwise known as Proposition 58, took effect July 1, 2017, and the corresponding regulations took effect July 1, 2018.
+These frequently asked questions are intended to assist local educational agencies in implementing the provisions in the California Education Code (EC) and California Code of Regulations (5 CCR).
 This collection represents frequently asked questions, and is not intended to be an exhaustive list of all possible questions.

 What is the purpose of the CA Ed.G.E.
 Initiative?

 The purpose of the CA Ed.G.E.
 Initiative is to ensure that all children in California public schools receive the highest quality education, master the English language, and access high-quality, innovative, and research-based language programs that prepare them to participate in a global economy.
-(Education Code [EC] § 300(n).)
+(EC Section 300[n].)

 What changes were made to EC by the CA Ed.G.E.
 Initiative?

 The CA Ed.G.E.
 Initiative amends EC sections 300, 305-6, 310, 320, and 335, and repeals Section 311.

 Are there regulations in place to support the implementation of the CA Ed.G.E.
 Initiative?

 Yes.
 5 CCR sections 11300, 11301, 11309, 11310, and 11316 were amended, and sections 11311 and 11312 were added to support the implementation of the CA Ed.G.E.
 Initiative.
 These regulations took effect July 1, 2018.A chart outlining the changed EC sections can be found on the California Department of Education (CDE) California Education for a Global Economy Web page.